Democrats launch probe of Trump's firing of State Department watchdog

 Engel and Menendez called on the Trump administration to turn over any related documents by May 22.

-Trump and his administration have repeatedly balked at Congress’ power to check the executive branch, refusing to turn over records in multiple other probes and triggering lawsuits over its oversight power.
+Trump and his administration have repeatedly balked at Congress’ power to check the executive branch, refusing to turn over records in multiple probes and triggering lawsuits over its oversight power.
 It was not immediately clear what, if any, other action lawmakers would take outside the probe.

 Walter Shaub, the former head of the U.S. Office of Government Ethics, who exited after clashing with Trump, said the 30-day notice gave lawmakers a window to act, if they wanted to, including calling Pompeo to testify.